LorenzoBolls/EC-ENGR-219/project-2/src/arthur_solution.md

 QUESTION 28: In the first and second question, we investigated how CLIP creates ’clusters’ by mapping images and texts of various Pokemon into a high-dimensional space and explored neighbor- hood of these items in this space.
 For this question, please use t-SNE to visualize image clusters, specifically for Pokemon types Bug, Fire, and Grass.
 You can use scatter plot from python package plotly.
 For the visualization, color-code each point based on its first type type 1 using the ’color’ argument, and label each point with the Pokemon’s name and types using ’hover name’.
 This will enable you to identify each Pokemon represented in your visualization.
 After completing the visualization, analyze it and discuss whether the clustering of Pokemon types make sense to you.

-ANSWER: Looking at the scatter plot, I noticed that there are some noticable overlap between some types.
-Fire type okemon seem more distinct compared to the early tones of the Bug and GRass pokemon.
+ANSWER: Looking at the scatter plot, I noticed that there are some overlap between some types.
+Fire type pokemon seem more distinct compared to the early tones of the Bug and GRass pokemon.
 This means that even though CLIP embeddings capture visual similarities, they don't perfectly align with the pokemon type classifications, which as based on in game mechanics.
 Also, since t-SNE is non linear, it means that some information is lost during the dimension reduction process, which could cause even more overlapping in the clusters.

 ```